 Steven Williams has designed a dilapidated apartment whose spaces between the boards help to communicate the poverty in which the Youngers live.
 Tim Vallier has composed a haunting score for the show which is sure to stir your heart.
 Lindsay Pape’s costumes well display the social status of the various characters from the cheaper quality clothes of the Youngers to the more elegant wear of the wealthier Karl Lindner and the more educated Joseph Asagai and George Murchison.

 This preview night performance did have some difficulties.
 Pacing was quite slow.
 Pickups for internal and regular cues needed to be much, much quicker.
 Energy was sorely lacking for stretches, but when it was there, the dialogue sparkled and popped.
 There was also an x factor missing from the performance.
 Actors know that feeling.
 It’s that magical something that causes the show to take on the fullness of its own life and it is an intangible.
 It’s either there or it isn’t.
 When it’s not there, the show feels like a rehearsal.
 When it’s there, that’s when the show reaches maximum potential.

 At the end, this is a story about family.
 Its highs and lows.
 Its joys and trials.
 Its hopes and dreams.
 A night with the Youngers just may give you a new perspective on life.

-Sweat plays at the Omaha Community Playhouse through Sept 15.
-Showtimes are Thurs-Sat at 7:30pm and Sundays at 2pm.
-Tickets start at $36 and can be purchased at the OCP Box Office, by phone at 402-553-0800 or online at www.omahaplayhouse.com.
-Due to strong language and mature themes, this show is not recommended for children.
-The Omaha Community Playhouse is located at 6915 Cass St in Omaha, NE.
+A Raisin in the Sun plays at the Omaha Playhouse through Feb 9.
+Showtimes are Wed-Sat at 7:30pm and Sundays at 2pm.
+Tickets start at $24 ($16 for students) and vary by performance.
+Tickets can be obtained at www.omahaplayhouse.com, calling 402-553-0800, or visiting the box office.
+Due to some adult language, parental discretion is advised.
+The Omaha Community Playhouse is located at 6915 Cass Street in Omaha, NE.

 Photo provided by Colin Conces Photography